ryuji-konishi/AplacChat/README.md

 # AplacChat

 AplacChat is a deep learning project that focuses on Neural Machine Translation (NMT).
+The final outcome is (here)[http://aplac-chat.koni4.net/].
 AplacChat consists of the following components.
 * HTML Parser
 * Chat